kshakib22/second-brain/content/Programming/Backend Dev/Expressjs/2 - Application Programming Interfaces (APIs).md

 The main point of an API in terms of backend and software is to allow different systems or components to communicate and work together.
 In the backend, an API provides a way for different parts of an application (like the server, database, and client-side) to interact efficiently.
 It enables software systems to request data, perform operations, and receive results without needing to understand the underlying complexity of each other.

+Data being transferred is usually in the [JSON](../JSON.md) format.

 Similar to how Express simplified Node code to deal with route handling, middleware and req, res, **Axios** is a similar framework for APIs.
 Check out the detailed notes on [Axios](Axios.md).